asharaam1/practicing-git/README.md

 This is the practice task of the lab.
+This Coursera course helps me to learn many new things